clarus/sandbox/coq/opam/repaired-packages.md

 # Repaired packages

-We check in https://coq-bench.github.io/ for packages with problems and create an issue with the package name.
-We add the date when we started to look for a fix, and sort the issues in reverse chronological order.
+We check in https://coq-bench.github.io/ for packages with errors.
+In case of error we are trying to solve, we add an issue in this file with the package name.
+We note the date when we started to look for a fix, and sort the issues in reverse chronological order.

 We consider a package fixed when a action is taken (typically the creation of pull-request or an update to the bench system):
 * ✓ fixed